 - a.
 Executive shall be entitled to participate in Company benefit plans that are generally available to other employees of the Company of similar rank and tenure, in accordance with and subject to the terms and conditions of such plans, as in effect from time to time.
 These benefits include opportunities to enroll in the Company's medical, dental, vision, supplemental life insurance and dependent life insurance plans.
 Moreover, on the first day of the month following three (3) months of continuous employment, Executive may elect to participate in the Company's 401(k) Salary Savings plan.
 Executive will be eligible for vacation under the Paid Time Off Policy for other Company executives.
 In addition, as of the date of this Agreement, the Company offers eligible employees basic life insurance, accidental death and dismemberment (AD&D) insurance, short-term and long-term disability insurance and identity theft protection at no additional cost. - b.
 The Company will pay or reimburse Executive for all reasonable business expenses incurred or paid by Executive in the performance of his duties and responsibilities for the Company in accordance with the expense reimbursement policies of the Company, as may be amended from time to time. - c.
-For each calendar year during his employment, Executive shall receive an annual vehicle allowance of \$10,100, which shall be paid ratably in accordance with the Company's standard payroll schedule and subject to applicable deductions and withholdings; provided that the annual vehicle allowance will be pro-rated for calendar year 2023.
+For each calendar year during his employment, Executive shall receive an annual vehicle allowance of \$10,100, which shall be paid ratably in accordance with the Company's standard payroll schedule and subject to applicable deductions and withholdings; provided that the annual vehicle allowance will be pro-rated for calendar year 2023, 2024.
 Executive acknowledges that (except for "excess business mileage" and parking and toll expenses incurred in business travel-related outside of normal commuting, which shall be reimbursable in accordance with Section 9(b)) the annual vehicle allowance is inclusive of all fuel, insurance, maintenance and other costs and expenses associated with his acquisition (whether by lease or otherwise) and maintenance of his selected vehicle and that payments on account of the annual vehicle allowance may result in his receipt of additional taxable income. - d.
-The Company will reimburse Executive for his out-of-pocket costs of continuing healthcare benefits with his prior employer under the Consolidated Omnibus
+The Executive will be permitted to enroll in the Company's healthcare plans upon the commencement of his employment, to the extent permitted by the plans.
+If the plans do not permit immediate enrollment, then the Company will reimburse Executive for his out-of-pocket costs of continuing healthcare benefits with his prior employer under the Consolidated Omnibus